 Modeltranslation provides mechanism to control behaviour of data access in case of empty translation values.
+This mechanism affects field access.

 Consider News example: a creator of some news hasn't specified it's german title and content, but only english ones.
 Then if a german visitor is viewing site, we would rather show him english title/content of the news than display empty strings.
 This is called fallback.